 Discover our Medicine University Summer School

 Want to see what studying Medicine at a top UK university is like?
-Perhaps you’re looking for clarity on whether pursuing a career in Medicine is right for you.
+Perhaps you are looking for clarity on whether pursuing a career in Medicine is the right choice for you.
 Either way, attending a Medicine summer course may be the perfect opportunity for you.

-With short, 2-week intensive courses available in Oxford and Cambridge, our Medicine summer courses are designed to introduce you to the practical study of medicine, while also challenging you to consider the ethicalities of human life through analysis of real-life problems.
+With short, 2 week intensive courses available in the cities of Oxford and Cambridge, our Medicine summer courses are designed to introduce you to the practical side of medicine, while also challenging you to consider the ethicalities of human life through analysis of real-life problems.

 From learning how to read x-rays to understanding the importance and complications of communication in emergency situations, our expert tutors will guide you through this exciting subject field during your time with us.